A rising tide

 07.11.17 – Wine Investment

-Aside from Italy, 2014 was a decent vintage across the board globally, earning a juicy 94 in Pomerol and over 90 in all Bordeaux appellations.
+Aside from Italy, 2014 was a decent vintage around the world, earning a juicy 94 in Pomerol and over 90 in all Bordeaux appellations.
 Superior, in the round, to 2011, 2012, and 2013, whilst not as good as 2009, 2010, and 2015.
 A rich man’s 2008, if you will.

-There isn’t much to choose between the prices of Margaux wines from 2011 through to 2014, which are, respectively £3,500, £3,550, £3,470 and £3,500, yet there is a world of difference between the overall vintage scores (87, 89, 80, 90) and a reasonable spread regarding the individual wine scores (93, 96, 91, 95, respectively).
+There isn’t much to choose between the prices of Margaux wines from 2011 through to 2014, which are £3,500, £3,550, £3,470 and £3,500, respectively.
+Yet there’s a world of difference between the overall vintage scores (87, 89, 80, 90) and a reasonable spread regarding the individual wine scores (93, 96, 91, 95, respectively).

 According to the algorithm, therefore, Chateau Margaux 2014 is a 10% better buy right now than the 2012.

-What we find in algorithmic terms, however, is that the 2008 scores 6.62 points per £, whilst the 2014, which only costs £740, scores a whopping 9.10.
-It seems to us that this is one of those examples whereby we should indeed buy a wine for only £740, because it has to appreciate over 20% just to bring it into line with the rest of the stable.
+What we find in algorithmic terms, however, is that the 2008 scores 6.62 points per pound, whilst the 2014, which only costs £740, scores a whopping 9.10.
+It seems to us that this is one of those examples where we should indeed buy a wine for only £740, because it has to appreciate over 20% just to bring it into line with the rest of the stable.

-Yet in Pomerol, there are plenty of bargains but none from 2014.
-It is possible that Pomerol producers priced in the quality of the vintage better in general terms than elsewhere.
+Yet in Pomerol, there are plenty of fine wine investments bargains – but none from 2014.
+It’s possible that Pomerol producers generally priced in the quality of the vintage better than other regions.
 A rising tide, they say, floats all boats.
-There are still a handful of 2014s below the surface, and we recommend picking them up before the broader market becomes aware of them.
+There are still a handful of 2014 wine investments below the surface, and we recommend picking them up before the broader market becomes aware of them.

 London wine investments